Thursday, November 20, 2025

 We ask you for a little help.

-If you can offer a small contribution, solely for the time spent keeping up with the blog, then please "offer us a coffee".
+If you can offer a small contribution, solely for the time spent keeping up with the blog, then please "offer us a coffee", or donate via PayPal.

 We thank you.